Doula Group FAQ

 Do you accept insurance?

 Yes.
-We are currently in network with Medi-Cal and working on several others.
+We are currently in network with Medi-Cal and Kern Family Health Care and working on several others.
 We can also provide superbills that you can submit for potential reimbursement through your insurance provider.